hungzin311/Facial_Emotion_Recogniton/README.md

-# Facial Emotion Recognition Using EAC
+# Facial Emotion Recognition Using Erasing Attention Consistency
 ## Objective
 This repository is dedicated to a Facial Emotion Recognition project that leverages the cutting-edge EAC technique, utilizing two primary backbones: ResNet50 and MobileNet_V2.
-The core objective of this project is to achieve emotion recognition through live video with exceptional accuracy—exceeding 90%.
+The core objective of this project is to achieve emotion recognition through live video with exceptional accuracy—exceeding **90%**.
 This approach not only demonstrates superior precision but also outperforms existing state-of-the-art methods, showcasing a significant advancement over conventional models.

 ## Approach